 Elevating marginalized voices

-Ultimately, our mission is to elevate the voices of those who don’t readily raise their hands to speak or aren’t recognized when they do.
-At the highest level, this means empowering more women to get up on stage, since women are often outnumbered by men at events & conferences.
+Ultimately, our mission is to elevate the voices of those who don’t readily raise their hands to speak or aren’t acknowledged when they do.
+At the highest level, this means empowering more women to get up on stage, since women are often outnumbered by men at events and conferences.
 That said, we believe wholly that without intersectionality our mission falls flat.
-We are committed to providing a platform for those often underrepresented at conferences and events, including but not limited to trans women, femmes, other members of the LGBTQIA+ community, persons with disabilities POC and in particular BIPOC.
+We are committed to providing a platform for those often underrepresented at conferences and events, including but not limited to trans women, femmes, other members of the LGBTQIA+ community, persons with disabilities, POC and in particular Black and Indigenous women.

 We often get asked, "How can I help?"